stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 \#stratapp makes it easy for business owners, CEOs, executives, managers and team leaders to deliver context - seamlessly connecting strategy/vision/plans with day to day work/engagement/collaboration.

-Context is the key to making remote working successful and sustainable.
+Context is the key to making remote working effective and sustainable.

 ### strategic context